monkvision/monkjs/packages/network/README.md

 the browser local storage (default : `true`).

 - For this hook to work properly, you must use it in a component that is a child of an `Auth0Provider` component.
-- This hook automatically stores the token fetched in the `useMonkApplicationState` hook so that it can be accessed anywhere in your app if you're using the `MonkApplicationStateProvider`.
+- This hook automatically stores the token fetched in the `useMonkAppState` hook so that it can be accessed anywhere in your app if you're using the `MonkAppStateProvider`.

 ```tsx
 function MyAuthComponent() {